Magmose/GraphAlgorithms_2/README.md

 We can see that on *average* DFS uses fewer iterations, although this is a small sample size.
 It will depend a lot on how many different routes the specific carrier has.

 ### 1.2
 Our dijkstra is implemented with the default Java PriorityQueue.
 Since it does not have function to update priority for an element (which is necessary in dijkstra), we remove the element and re-insert it.
 This however is an O(n) operation, that could have been O(logn) with a proper PriorityQueue.
+This comes at the cost of slightly slower iteration through all vertices - an

 ### 1.3
 For this we have reused our dijkstra implementation with a small addition to count the extra hours from layovers.
 Given the pseudocode below: